Change Detection of Markov Kernels with Unknown Pre and Post Change Kernel: Problem Formulation

 \subsection{MMD Estimation for Dependent Observations}

-The unbiased and biased estimators for MMD with corresponding error bounds are provided in \cite{gretton2012kernel} under i.i.d assumption.
-The unbiased estimator can center around the true MMD with finite samples.
-However, the same estimator loses its unbiasedness with finite dependent samples.
-In \cite{cherief2022finite}, an error bound is presented for the empirical mean estimator with samples satisfying the weak dependence condition in Assumption \ref{asp: weak dependence 1}.
-We adopt their results for the MMD estimator of $\gamma_k(F_P,F_Q)$ and the estimation error bounds under both null and alternative hypothesis.
+An error bound is presented in \cite{cherief2022finite} for the empirical mean estimator with samples satisfying the weak dependence condition in Assumption \ref{asp: weak dependence 1}.
+We adopt their results for the MMD estimator of $\gamma_k(F_P,F_Q)$ and the estimation error bounds under both null and alternative hypotheses.